HazyResearch/dd-genomics/README.md

 # The Genomics DeepDive (GDD) Project

-### TO-DO LIST [updated: 7/2/15]
+### TO-DO LIST [updated 7/3/15]

 #### High-level / major
+* Get Dashboard up & running with Charite comparison script included [work with Jaeho & Mike]
 * GP: Handle / better define causal vs. associative connection (use multinomial?)
-* GP: Handle negation, also hypotheticals (e.g. "might be", "we hypothesize", etc.)
+* GP: Handle negation, also hypotheticals (e.g. "might be", "we hypothesize", etc.) *[See some initial attempts]
 * G: Handle non-canonicals better, calibrate / increase precision
 * P: Integrate UMLS to increase vocabulary & better control synonyms list
 * Add in genetic variant tagging (as preprocessing extractor)

 #### Specific / minor
+* [7/3/15] GP: too many negative supervisions with new rules for e.g. getting rid of "associated" / "correlated" & some negations / "might"! -> need to calibrate / adjust
 * G: add supervision using acronym definition sections

 ### GDD Setup notes

+1. [7/3/15]: The current testing / dev dataset is in the genomics_ajratner db (login as `psql -U ajratner -h raiders2 -p 6432 genomics_ajratner` -> then copy to own db) sentences table- this is 30k docs of PLoS XML-preprocessed evenly balanced between PLoS ONE & PLoS other.
+2. [7/3/15]: The full PLoS + PMC XML data is currently being (slowly) copied to `/dfs/scratch0/ajratner/pmc_raw`.
+A subset (PLoS) is already in `/dfs/scratch0/ajratner/dd_raw_docs`).
-1. [5/28/15]: The sampler used is currently in the `sample_evidence` branch of the sampler [repo][sampler-se].
+3. [5/28/15]: The sampler used is currently in the `sample_evidence` branch of the sampler [repo][sampler-se].
 To use an existing compiled binary for linux, just move `util/sampler-dw-linux` to `$DEEPDIVE_HOME/util/sampler-dw-linux`.
 To recompile the binary, clone the sampler repo, follow instructions, then move the compiled binary to the same location.

 ### Running GDD: Basics